Solar Guide

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Spartanburg.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels increase home value in Spartanburg, SC.
+Research shows that solar installations boost property values, with Zillow studies indicating homes with solar panels sell for 4.1% more than comparable homes without solar.